eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 ## Status

-Some Protocol messages (for example **responses**) contain a HTTP status code which is stored in this field.
+Some protocol messages (for example **responses**) contain a HTTP status code which is stored in this field.

 ## Extra

-When [signal enrichment](basic-enrichment.html) was used in order to ask for `extraFields` to be included, the Ditto Protocol message contains a field `extra` containing a JSON object with the selected extra fields.
+When using [signal enrichment](basic-enrichment.html), in order to ask for `extraFields` to be included, the Ditto Protocol message contains a field `extra` containing a JSON object with the selected extra fields.